And Be a Villain: Problematic probability

-In Chapter 8, Professor Savarese provides a formula for the normal curve, touting it as a tool that could be used in crime detection.
+In Chapter 8, Professor Savarese provides a formula for the normal distribution curve, touting it as a tool that could be used in crime detection.
 Unfortunately, the typesetting process let the professor down.
 Over time, different editions of And Be a Villain represent the formula differently, changing (for example) exponents from 2 to 3.
 Furthermore, the equation contains a mysterious "V" which is in fact just the leftmost portion of a radical sign.
 A more accurate discussion of the probability density function can be found at Normal distribution.